The Significance Of Psychometric Tests

 Personality questionnaires are specially designed to be able to delve into the different traits, characteristics and tendencies that an individual may have.
 These kinds of instruments are often used to provide insights into how an individual feels, thinks, and interacts with others.
-This can therefore help employers to identify candidates whose values align with the values of the company.
+This can therefore help employers identify candidates whose values align with those of the company.

 One of the most popular models used in personality looks at the Big Five personality traits, which are openness to experience, conscientiousness, extraversion, warmth, and calmness.
 This can help to give employers a good grasp as to the personality of an individual and therefore help develop them further based on their findings.